juniensis/gzip/README.md

 value.
 Inversely likewise, what are referred to as Huffman Codes, are derived from bit lengths rather than a frequency based Huffman tree, making "prefix codes" the more correct terminology as utilized in the papers RFC 1951 references.
-Beyond semantics, this is just useful to avoid my mistake of implementing frequency based Huffman trees, before finding out they won't be particularly useful.
+Beyond semantics, this is just useful to avoid my mistake of implementing frequency based Huffman trees, before finding out they won't be particularly useful for decoding.
 Anyways, the DEFLATE data format is made up of an arbitrary number of blocks of various types containing a header, a compressed data stream (with bits pushed into it as described in section 2), and an EOB marker except for block type 0.
 The header format changes depending on the block type yet all headers begin with three bits defining whether the block is the last, and what type the block is.